sammancoaching/website/workshops/approvals/part3.md

 When everyone has been looking at the code for about 15-20 minutes, bring it back to whole group discussion.
 At a flipchart or whiteboard, ask people to volunteer what they've learnt.
 You want to know the criteria they came up with, and which test snippets on the wall are the best/worst.
 You might find disagreement in the group which could be interesting to know but possibly not helpful to have a big discussion about in a whole group.
 Try to focus on what people agree on.

-### Concept: leap years 2 ways - ordinary TDD and TDD approval testing style
+### Concept: leap years with TDD

 Show the plain vanilla TDD implementation of Leap Years first.
 Don't forget the first step, which is writing up the four test cases on the whiteboard.
 Implementing the whole Kata only takes a few minutes, and they will probably have seen it before in a previous session.
 Show it to them again so they remember better.

-Start over from scratch and demo another testing style.
-For ideas about what testing styles you could show, see my repo of [LeapYearTestExamples](https://github.com/emilybache/LeapYearTestExamples).

-Since LeapYears is a relatively small problem to solve, probably any other approach than standard TDD looks like overkill.
-You might want to explain that people should focus on what the approach looks like rather than whether it is appropriate for this problem.
-You're using a problem they are familiar with so they can focus on something else.
+## Part 2

+Key aspects of BDD: double loop TDD.
+Do some 'Discovery' and 'Formulation'.

+### Connect: Behaviour Driven Development - share experiences of it

+In pairs, tell the other person what you already know about BDD.
+Have you done it?
+Sort people into small groups so that hopefully someone in each group knows something about BDD.

+### Concept: BDD tasks and activities game

+This activity is described [here](../../exercises/games/bdd_tasks_activities.html)

+Explain the inner loop is the ordinary Red-Green-Refactor loop that we have in TDD.
+The outer loop is Failing scenario - Passing scenario - Refactor.
+The rhythm of the outer loop is slower.
+A scenario exercises a thicker chunk of code than a unit test.
+A scenario is understandable by everyone in the team, including business representatives.

+### Concept: explain BDD "centered community"

+Include demos of Cucumber BDD and Approvals BDD.
+Concept of centered community.

+### Conclusions: Note down how BDD would differ with Gherkin or approval tests

+Write sticky notes - perhaps on your BDD diagram.

+### Connect: How does a lift work?
+Explain to another person

+Discuss what user stories you can think of based on own experience.

+### Concept: formulation with DSL

+Explain the DSL we'll be using for this exercise

+### Concrete: create examples and formulations

+Explain the Lift Kata and show the list of [requirements](../../exercises/kata_descriptions/lift.html).
+You can act as the business representative if they have questions about the requirements.

+In small groups or pairs, get people to come up with examples and formulate them using the DSL.

+### Conclusions: present scenarios in groups

+Get small groups to present their examples and formulations to one another.

 ### Conclusions: pairs assess demo tests against their list

 Ask people to discuss in pairs.
 Do the tests that come from the new approach have all the properties they came up with during the earlier part of the session?
-Leave your demo code up on the projector screen where they can see it while they discuss.

 ## Part 3